Brian Schmetzer

-Brian Thomas Schmetzer (born August 18, 1962) is an American soccer coach and retired player.
-He is the head coach of the Seattle Sounders FC, who play in Major League Soccer (MLS), having been assistant coach for the team until Sigi Schmid's departure in 2016.
+Brian Thomas Schmetzer (born August 18, 1962) is an American soccer coach and former professional player.
+He is the head coach of Seattle Sounders FC of Major League Soccer (MLS), having been assistant coach for the team until Sigi Schmid's departure in 2016.
 Prior to that, he coached the Seattle Sounders in the USL First Division for seven seasons, winning two championships, and played in the North American Soccer League, Major Indoor Soccer League and Western Soccer League for various Seattle teams.

+Under Schmetzer's tenure as head coach of the Sounders, they have won two MLS Cups, the 2022 CONCACAF Champions League, and the 2025 Leagues Cup.

 Early life

 Schmetzer was born and grew up in Seattle where he attended Nathan Hale High School.
 He learned to play soccer under the tutelage of his father Walter, who coached him with the Lake City Hawks youth team and led them to multiple state championships.
 Walter, a native of Germany, had played in the German Third Division before immigrating to the United States in 1962, opening a sporting goods store in Lake City.
-Walter instilled a love for the game in Brian, who became an outstanding youth and high school player.
+Walter instilled a love for the game in Brian, who became an outstanding youth and high school soccer player.